Sandip27/Crypto-Finance-Tracker/README.md

 Current project status: Completed. ✅
 ```

-This is an exercise react application to display and search on Cryptocurrency with an API:
+This is a React application to display and search on Cryptocurrency with an API:
   - Axios
   - CoinGecko API
   - Hooks